Choosing the best places to stay in Bali is no easy task.

 Where to stay in Amed

-Where to stay in Bali for one week
+Where to stay in Bali for a week

 If you only have a week in Bali, I recommend spending 2 nights in Seminyak, 2 nights in Ubud, and 2 nights in Uluwatu.